-BreezoMeter adopts an innovative approach to air quality data reporting to solve the above mentioned challenges.
+BreezoMeter adopts an innovative approach to air quality data reporting to solve all the above-mentioned challenges.

-We combine data from multiple data sources, which includes more than 47,000 sensors worldwide, meteorological data, satellites, weather, fire and sandstorm events, and live traffic information.
+We combine information from multiple data sources, which include more than 47,000 sensors worldwide, meteorological data, satellites, weather, fire and sandstorm events, and live traffic information.
 This unique approach means we’re able to collect information even when one source becomes unavailable.

 - We calculate air pollution in 460 million geographical points around the world.

 - We validate and organize more than 1.8 TB of data each hour.

 - We deploy 35 different algorithms, machine-learning and sophisticated modeling to calculate 7.5 billion pollutant concentrations in high accuracy on an hourly basis.